githubnk/SB/Capstone_Project/README.md.txt

-Project Title:  Prediction of weather for a city for a given period
+##  Prediction of weather for a city for a given period

 DataStorytelling.ipynb